aserebryakov/filestyle/README.md

 1. If `expandtab` option is used, then all `\t` characters are highlighted, otherwise spaces in begining of the line are highlighted
 2. Traling spaces are highlighted
+3. Line parts, that are longer than vaule of |textwidth| (if it was set) are highlighed

 Contribution